 Mission & Vision

-The six-building campus of the Camden-Rockport Historical Society provides an opportunity for visitors to walk through the 18th and 19th century buildings and to become familiar with everyday life of a Maine farm family.
-The homestead is a 1780s dwelling we believe was built by Simeon Tyler, a Revolutionary War veteran and one of the earliest settlers in the Rockport area.
-It was subsequently modified by the Thorndike and Conway families, and the home has been maintained as an example of early 18th and 19th century life in midcoast Maine.
+The six-building campus of the Camden-Rockport Historical Society provides an opportunity for visitors to walk through 18th and 19th century buildings and to become familiar with the everyday life of a Maine farm family.
 Local history is interpreted and presented through tours of the fully restored and authentically historic complex.
+In addition, we offer programs, lectures and activities throughout the year that are open to the public.
+We also engage with other historical groups, schools, neighboring communities and other local partners.

 History